xonq/tutorials/repeatmodeler.md

 BuildDatabase -name <NAME> -engine ncbi <YOUR/ASSEMBLY>
 ```

 Now, deactivate the container, create a plain text (UTF-8) shell file with the following command, save it with a `.sh` extension, and transfer to OSC.
+This file is for job submission.
 NOTE - reference the `<NAME>` used after `-name` in the previous command, *no file extensions*

 ```